3 Labor scheduling tips for subcontractors

 1. Use subcontractor scheduling software

-There’s often a few names for this process: labor scheduling, resource planning, workforce management, etc. Whatever your organization calls it, there’s a strong chance that your labor scheduling is a spreadsheet driven process.
-That means your project operations are spending countless hours each week manually updating labor requirements and making schedule adjustments.
+This process often has a few names: labor scheduling, resource planning, workforce management, etc. Whatever your organization calls it, there’s a strong chance that your labor scheduling is a spreadsheet-driven process.
+That means your project operations spend countless hours daily updating labor requirements and making schedule adjustments.
 Time that could be spent more productively.

-Effective subcontractor scheduling software goes well beyond what a system of spreadsheets is capable of, and in much less time.
-Bridgit Bench, for example, is the leading workforce intelligence solution for subcontractors.
-Aside from being easy-to-use, Bridgit Bench helps you answer three questions about your skilled labor at any time:
+Effective subcontractor scheduling software goes well beyond what a system of spreadsheets is capable of and in much less time.
+Bridgit Bench, for example, is the subcontractors’ leading workforce intelligence solution.
+Aside from being easy to use, Bridgit Bench helps you answer three questions about your skilled labor at any time:

 • Who on your team is available for a project?